Perelandric/Golific/README.md

 The Enum descriptor syntax to create an enum named `Animal` that has three variants is shown in the example below.

-Note the following:
-- The `//go:generate Golific $GOFILE` is required for `go generate` to generated the new code.
-- The double underscore prefix on the name is a *requirement*.
-- The `int` type used for each field isn't necessarily the type that will be used for the variants, but we need a type in the definition.
-For consistency, consider `int` to be a requirement.

 ``` go
 package main